 He moved to the USA for the second time in 1979, where he furthered his musical studies, including composition, in Philadelphia.
-While there, he joined the local musicians union and played regularly as part of a duo with Barbara Noska, a superb Philadelphia-based mezzo-soprano with an outstanding vocal range and ability.
-They performed together many times, took part in “New Music America”, and did some live radio broadcasts.
+While there, he joined the Musicians Union Local 77 and played regularly as part of a duo with Barbara Noska, a superb Philadelphia-based mezzo-soprano with an outstanding vocal range and ability.
+They performed together many times, took part in “New Music America”, and did some live radio broadcasts (Guy Klusevcek took over the role when Douglas relocated to England).
 It was during this period that he also adjudicated at several U.S. state and national accordion competitions, including the national accordion championships held by the American Accordionists Association (AAA), the body responsible for overseeing competitions run by various state bodies and subordinate member organisations.

 In 1986, together with the AAA’s Faithe Deffner, he organised a Floating Accordion Festival aboard the cruise ship Galileo.
 More than 600 accordionists took part in a 6-day accordion “Festival at Sea” cruise from New York to Bermuda, which was a tremendous success.